fungg0/tp/docs/UserGuide.md

 ### Feasibility of desired GPA: `desiredgpa`

-`desiredgpa`: Checks if user's desired final GPA is possible with regard to current GPA, and show a combination of required grades to obtain to achieve the desired GPA.
+`desiredgpa`: Checks if user's desired final GPA is possible with regard to current GPA, and show a combination of required grades to obtain to achieve the desired GPA

 Format: `desiredgpa DESIRED_GPA`